The Primavera by Botticelli, one of the most admired paintings in the Uffizi

 The hidden plants and flowers of the painting

-When one talks about thePrimavera by Botticelli it’s almost exclusively seen the figures that make up the painting, without ever going to analyze the plant elements that have been reproduced by great accuracy by the Florentine painter.
+When one talks about thePrimavera by Botticelli it’s almost exclusively seen the figures that make up the painting, without ever going to analyse the plant elements that have been reproduced by great accuracy by the Florentine painter.
 Leaving aside the Primavera plants’ symbolism is definitely compromising to interpret its own iconography.

 Just to get an idea of how much importance has been given by the artist to plant species, it is appropriate to remember their considerable number: forty-six are the plant species that have been identified and described – thanks to the collaboration of experts from the Erbario Centrale at the University of Florence – and the number of times these repeat in the painting is over two hundred.
 An immense and varied plant world therefore remains unknown and neglected by most visitors, with the result that many of the symbols and references to which the plants represented refer are lost.